8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 For example– Instead of explaining what went wrong to Mom, thereby offering up material for her to bash you, process your experience with someone you trust, learn the lesson, and move past it.

-Leave your childhood behind.
+6) Leave your childhood behind.

 Accept responsibility for your adult life and claim that life as a grown-up, even though your mother may still treat you like a child.

-For example – When Mom tries to tell you what to do, tell her you will need to decide for yourself.
+For example, when Mom tries to tell you what to do, tell her you will need to decide for yourself.
 Make decisions without asking for Mom’s input.

-Redefine what it means to be good for yourself.
+7) Redefine what it means to be good for yourself.

 Good is now independent, self-sufficient, and sovereign.
 Recalibrate your life to reflect your values instead of hers.

-Work to disengage any ties of obligation to her.
+8) Work to disengage any ties of obligation to her.

-For It’s hard to negotiate from a position of obligation.
+It’s hard to negotiate from a position of obligation.
 If you live under her roof, use her for childcare, and borrow money from her, she will use it as leverage.

 Establish your independence even if you have to take it step by step.